szmania/Poker_Hand_Ranker/README.md

 `--card2 <type>,<suite>`

-First card in hand, represented by a tuple. ie: J,S ("Jack of Spades")
+Second card in hand, represented by a tuple. ie: J,S ("Jack of Spades")

 `--card3 <type>,<suite>`

-First card in hand, represented by a tuple. ie: Q,C ("Queen of Clubs")
+Third card in hand, represented by a tuple. ie: Q,C ("Queen of Clubs")

 `--card4 <type>,<suite>`

-First card in hand, represented by a tuple. ie: A,D ("Ace of Diamonds")
+Fourth card in hand, represented by a tuple. ie: A,D ("Ace of Diamonds")

 `--card5 <type>,<suite>`

-	First card in hand, represented by a tuple. ie: 2,H ("Two of Hearts")
+Fifth card in hand, represented by a tuple. ie: 2,H ("Two of Hearts")

 `--log <loglevel>`
 (Optional) Logging level. ie: "WARN", "INFO", "DEBUG"

 ## Examples